 Consultants conducted / performed various meetings / activities during the reporting period.
-The basic objective of these meeting is development of continuous linkages, coordination, and cooperation in order to run project activities smoothly and efficiently.
+The basic objectives of these meetings were development of continuous linkages, coordination, and cooperation in order to run the project activities smoothly and efficiently.
 Details of these meetings / activities are given below.